Demi-urge/menace_sandbox/docs/truth_adapter.md

 ## Calibration Workflow

 Sandbox components that consume sandbox ROI now invoke the adapter to replace raw values with calibrated predictions.
-The `self_improvement_engine` and `action_planner` both run ROI figures through `TruthAdapter.predict` before recording them via `ROITracker`.
+The `self_improvement` and `action_planner` both run ROI figures through `TruthAdapter.predict` before recording them via `ROITracker`.
 The tracker persists the adapter's metadata so dashboard endpoints such as `/roi_data` can surface `needs_retrain` flags and